mooltipass/minible/betatester_guidelines.md

 ### [](#header-3)Updating your Device
 Insert your smarcard **the wrong way around** inside the device.
 Connect your device to your computer **using USB**, make sure Bluetooth connectivity is disabled.
-In moolticute, press CTRL-SHIFT-F3 in such a way that all 3 keys are pressed at the end of the shortcut.
+In moolticute, press CTRL-SHIFT-F3 (SHIFT-Command-F3 on Mac) in such a way that all 3 keys are pressed at the end of the shortcut.
 The BLE Dev tab will appear:
 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/minible_update_guide/ble_dev_tab.PNG?raw=true)
 Click on the "Select Bundle File" button and select the bundle file we sent you by email.
 Then click on the "Flash Aux MCU" and/or "Flash Main MCU" **according to the update instructions you will have received with the bundle file**.
 Please make sure to allow some time to passs (15 to 20 seconds) after pressing any of the "Flash" buttons.